// Blog

 6 Account Management Roles

-Some people are good at building and enhancing relationships, but they aren’t great at finding innovative ways to deliver value.
-Others are great at finding ways to deliver value, but they aren’t good at organizing teams to bring ideas to light internally or with clients.
+Some people are good at building and enhancing relationships, but aren’t great at finding innovative ways to deliver value.
+Others are great at finding ways to deliver value, but aren’t good at organizing teams to share ideas internally or with clients.
 People who are great at organizing the team and getting things done may not be good at either building client relationships or innovating, and so on.

-The key account manager will often play several roles, and other members of the team play multiple roles, as well.
+The key account manager will often play several roles, as do other members of the team.
 Most companies have the roles of Technical Expert, Relationship Lead, and Collaborator covered on their account teams.
 The others are less common.
 But if you want to drive the most account growth, make sure the roles of Project Manager, Innovator, and Results Driver are covered, too.

-6. They know the difference between selling and account management
+6. Know the difference between selling and account management

 When we ask our clients what they need to do to maximize success with key accounts, we often hear: